freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

  ssh mon sudo gpg --homedir=/var/ossec/.gnupg --export --armor alerts@example.com > ossec.pub
  gpg --import ossec.pub

-If a Journalist Alerts address has been configured, repeat this step for the *Journalist Alert Public Key*, naming it ``journalist.pub`` or similar.
+If a journalist alerts address has been configured, repeat this step for the *Journalist Alert Public Key*, naming it ``journalist.pub`` or similar.

 You will require the fingerprints for these keys during the next step, which you